aymanalareqi/smart_local_notification/example/assets/audio/README.md

 ## File Naming Convention

-Please use the exact filenames listed above for the best experience with the example app.
-The app is configured to look for these specific files.
+Please use the exact filename "athan.mp3" for the best experience with the example app.
+The app is configured to use this specific file for all notification audio demonstrations.